ydsingh/alexa/labs/CLI/cli-task-2.md

 Notice that the CLI has created the base files for your Alexa Skill with the project name of "hello-world".
 When you typed in `hello-world` the CLI created the */hello-world* folder for you.

-5. Enter the following command:
+5. Enter the following command into your terminal window:

   ```
 ask deploy